-Most family band radios will also feature weather bands which carry forecasts and alerts from the NOAA.
+Most family band radios will also feature weather bands that carry forecasts and alerts from the NOAA.
 This can be important because just about everything that you will want to do while you are camping is weather dependent.
 This is not to say that you cannot have fun when it is wet and miserable, some of the best camping memories come from the times that the family was stuck together, playing cards all weekend inside the tent.
-However, there is potential for a lot more fun if the weather is good, and with proper notification, you can “bug-out” before conditions turn from miserable too dangerous.
+However, there is potential for a lot more fun if the weather is good, and with proper notification, you can “bug out” before conditions turn from miserable to dangerous.

 Bringing It All Together